 Matching Volunteers with Older Adults in the Baltimore County Community

-The PEERS program supports Baltimore County older adults through our Volunteer Support Program, where volunteers are paired with older adults who are experiencing challenges with emotional wellness.
+The Vibrant Aging: Peers Program supports Baltimore County older adults through our Volunteer Support Program, where volunteers are paired with older adults who are experiencing challenges with emotional wellness.
 The older adults who participate in this program are individuals who may be experiencing challenging life transitions, loneliness, or isolation.
 Many are at risk for, or are experiencing, depression or anxiety.
 Others may have long-lived experience with behavioral health needs and are looking for support to achieve their recovery and wellness goals.

 To volunteer with the program or learn more about referring someone for support, please contact Casey Saylor, Older Adult Project Manager, at email@example.com or call 443-901-1550 x213.

 During COVID-19, we’re providing supportive phone and video visits to Baltimore County older adults through the Connections Project.
 Learn more here.

 It is the Volunteer Peer Supporter’s role to support the older adult(s) they’re paired with to ease symptoms and achieve wellness goals.**

 Volunteers can expect to:

 - Learn about behavioral health and aging and specialized resources that are available to older adults in Baltimore County.
 (We’ll teach you!)

 - Be matched with a participant and regularly visit with them.

 - Assist participants with identifying wellness/recovery goals and eliminate barriers by linking them with resources relevant to their choices.